Frequently Asked Questions

 Since California is the owner of all scholarship assets until assets are withdrawn for qualified higher education expenses, will the State of California keep or withdraw any of my scholarship award money?

 The State of California will not withdraw any money from your Student Scholarship Account (unless forfeited) nor will you be charged a fee.
-Your funds are maintained in a separate Student Scholarship Account designated for your use only.
+Your funds are maintained in a separate Student Scholarship Account designated for your use only until you reach the age of 30.

 Back to Top